inmanjlai/duet_app/README.md

 ### Group Communication
 * Communication within the group is key
-* The group will have a websocketted chat feature for users to be able to communicate with one another for ease of access
+* The group will have a realtime chat feature for users to be able to communicate with one another for ease of access